What is it like to be tested for coronavirus? SF family tells their story

 "It's a bit of a wait, and I am just bouncing off the walls in my bedroom," she added.

-In the meantime, I will keep washing my hands every time I make contact with her and keep wiping whatever she touches with disinfectant while we both try to keep our sanity while we wait for the results.
+In the meantime, I will keep washing my hands every time I make contact with her and wiping whatever she touches with disinfectant as we both try to keep our sanity while we wait for the results.

 RELATED STORIES & VIDEOS: